orblivion/ntfy/.sandstorm/README_FUTURE.md

 ## Build into Tempest's notification system

 Let's say a sandstorm app wants to send a notification and you want it on your phone via ntfy.
 Instead of needing to do a powerbox connection to a ntfy grain, let's have ntfy be a "system grain" with special privileges to read notifications on Tempest itself and propagate them to the user's phone.
 That way apps need only trigger normal Tempest (Sandstorm) notifications.
 Perhaps we add some extra metadata.

+And/or perhaps some apps already have ntfy hooks.
+Maybe Tempest could read those and turn them into Tempest notifications (and then back into ntfy notifications, if applicable?).
+Though if they're UnifiedPush enabled, they have their own Android apps that will find the ntfy Androyd app and configure with the ntfy grain that way.
+It could get muddled.

 ## GUI-based configs